 Tears of the Sun (March 3/03)

-Tears of the Sun marks Antoine Fuqua's first film since Training Day, and it's a complete and utter misfire.
-It attempts to take a serious subject - the slaughter of indigenous Africans by Muslim rebels - and blows it by simplifying the material to such an extent that even five-year-olds would have no problem discerning what's going on.
-Fuqua and the two screenwriters (Alex Lasker and Patrick Cirillo) show an incredibly amount of disdain for the audience by assuming that they're too stupid to figure anything out for themselves.
-Every single element in Tears of the Sun is simplified to such an extent that the film feels more like a one of those educational films you were forced to watch in grade school (even true-life documentaries on TLC aren't this one-sided and heavy-handed).
-Director Antoine Fuqua's bias is clear from the word go, but what comes as a bit of a surprise is how dull the film is.
-His first two movies, The Replacement Killers and Bait, were almost too flashy and action-packed - while his last film, Training Day, contained Fuqua's expected showy visuals without sacrificing the story and characters.
+Tears of the Sun marks Antoine Fuqua's first film since Training Day, and it's a complete and utter misfire. the movie attempts to take a serious subject - the slaughter of indigenous Africans by Muslim rebels - and simplifies the material to such an extent that even five-year-olds would be rolling their eyes.
+Fuqua and the two screenwriters (Alex Lasker and Patrick Cirillo) show an incredibly amount of disdain for the viewer by assuming that they're too stupid to figure anything out for themselves.
+Fuqua's bias is clear from the word go, but what comes as a bit of a surprise is just how dull the film is.
+His first two movies, The Replacement Killers and Bait, were almost too flashy and action-packed - while his last film, Training Day, contained showy visuals without sacrificing story and characters.
 Here, he's gone too far in the opposite direction.
-Presumably because he thought this was an "important" film, Fuqua has virtually abandoned the kinetic style of his previous works.
-Tears of the Sun is drab and dreary - both in its look and in its tone - and this feel is exacerbated by the unsalvageable script.
-Most of the movie takes place at night, and it is, as a result, impossible to tell the various soldiers apart (except, perhaps, for Bruce Willis' A.K.
+Presumably because he thought this was an "important" film, Fuqua has essentially abandoned the kinetic style of his previous works.
+Tears of the Sun is drab and dreary - both in its look and tone - and this feel is exacerbated by the unsalvageable script.
+Most of the story takes place at night, and it is, as a result, impossible to tell the various soldiers apart (except, perhaps, for Bruce Willis' A.K.
 Waters).
-Stylistically speaking, there's nothing extraordinary or even interesting here.
-Fuqua and his cinematographer, Mauro Fiore, keep things dark - even when it's daytime.
+Stylistically speaking, there's nothing extraordinary or even interesting here, as Fuqua and his cinematographer, Mauro Fiore, keep things dark - even when it's daytime.
 The cast members are consistently shrouded in shadows, while the ever-present forest eventually becomes suffocating.
-Having said that, the scarce fighting sequences are undeniably exciting and quite violent - something decidedly lacking from the majority of so-called action flicks.
+Having said that, the scarce fighting sequences are undeniably exciting and quite violent - something lacking from the majority of so-called action flicks.
 Still, that's not enough to make up for the cookie-cutter characters and eye-rolling plot developments.
 By the time the end rolls around, and a tearful fugitive is thanking Willis' character, stifling incredulous laughter becomes a real challenge.
-Among the actors, only Cole Hauser (as a conflicted soldier) manages to make any kind of impact.
+Among the supporting performers, only Cole Hauser (as a conflicted soldier) manages to make any kind of impact.
 Willis gives his now-standard stoic everyman performance, while Monica Bellucci is forced to don a ridiculously loose fitting top - causing some sequences to seem as though they'd be more at home in Baywatch: Nigeria.
 Tears of the Sun is a mess, plain and simple.
 Clearly it's been designed to educate clueless Americans about a terrible situation, but surely there could've been a more subtle way to do that.